Configuration

 Building LuaBinaries

-If you need to build the binaries yourself consider using Tecmake.
-It is easy and will make your life easier.
-The Tecmake configuration files (*.mak) available at the "src" folder are very easy to understand also.
+We use Tecmake to build LuaBinaries because it makes our life easier.
+The Tecmake configuration files (*.mak) are available at the "src" folder, and very easy to understand.

-The LuaBinaries source packages already include the Tecmake compact version for UNIX, so no installation is necessary, just type "make".
+The LuaBinaries source packages already include the Tecmake files, so no installation is necessary, just type "make -f Makefile.tecmake".
 It will build the same binaries, with the same names and folder configuration we use.
+In Windows you must specify the compiler you want to use ("make -f Makefile.tecmake TEC_UNAME=mingw4"), some modifications on tecmakewin.mak, or setting environment variables, should be necessary to match your compiler installation.

 In Ubuntu you will need to install the following package and its dependencies to build the interpreter executable: